Avoid Being a Gatekeeper in Custody Battles

 Gatekeeping Due to Manufactured Harm: Evil and Inexcusable

 The final category of gatekeeping is evil and inexcusable, due to “manufactured harm”.
 This is when one parent is making up shit to prevent the other parent from seeing the kid.
 Early in my career, the other side falsely accused my client (the father) of raping their 5 year old.
 The police appeared in the middle of the night; arrested the father, and gave the 5-year-old a rape kit.
 False abuse allegations are unacceptable.
 These false accusers need to go to prison.
 They must lose custody of a child, because their relentless lies will ruin them.

 In a pronounced case, it results in parental alienation syndrome.
 It scars the kid for life.
 You will wound them for life if you tell them their mother/father is bad and evil.

 I have not actually seen too many of these cases walk into my door.
 If this is happening to you, and you are the victim of manufactured harm gatekeeping and/or parental alienation syndrome, you need to immediately hire a Certified Family Law Specialist to protect your rights.
 This is no joke.

 Finally, I hope that if you are separating with children, you find peace amidst the anger.
 It is absolutely true that sometimes the marriage ends and it is NOT your fault.
 I recognize that and I sympathize with you.
 Life is truly unfair.
 But if you have children, remember it’s not THEIR fault either.
-They did not ask to be thrown in the middle.
-They do not LOSE a father/mother because of a divorce.
-They are not furniture, or vehicles, or toys to be divided.
+Please do not trap your child in the middle, and force them to lose a mother/father because of a divorce they didn’t cause.
+Your children are not furniture, or vehicles, or toys to be divided.
 Children need you to be strong and they need you to help work out a parenting plan so they do not lose a parent.